jfriedlein/h2a_pdf-highlightedText_to_annotation/README.md

 ### GUI
 1. Start h2a GUI from the python script h2a_GUI.py.
 Options:
+- run executables available for Windows and Linux (see "Releases", no Python installation or packages required, but currently slow on startup)
 - run vbs script (opens GUI directly)
 - run batch script (opens command terminal, which shows possible error messages)
 - open a terminal, change the directory "cd" to the folder with the h2a code, and start the GUI with "python h2a_GUI.py":